-Welcome to Life of Mindfulness, giving you simple Buddhist ideas for achieving happiness in the 21st century.
+Welcome to this Dublin Mindfulness on Line Project offering you simple Buddhist ideas for achieving happiness in the 21st century.

 Mindfulness is growing in popularity by the day.
 If you search for the word “mindfulness” in Google you will receive 5,300,000 results in the blink of an eyelid.
 But mindfulness is only one aspect of the Buddhist path, just as the commandment “thou shall not steal” is but one aspect of the Christian life, a form of Christianity Lite.

 Certainly the world would be a better place if we all obeyed the Christian injunction not to steal but it would still fall short of the Christian ideal which also refers to other commandments such as “thou shalt not kill”.
 Christianity urges us to love others as we love ourselves and there also is the Golden Rule that we do unto others as we would have others do unto us.

 In the same way society would be improved if we all practiced Buddhism Lite in the form of mindfulness but how much better would society be if the general ideals of Buddhism were to be applied.
 These are:

 - Right vision, or understanding: understanding that life always involves change and suffering; realising that following the Noble Eightfold Path is the way to overcome suffering and be really happy.